sonar-perl/sonar-perl/README.md

 ## Performing a release

 We're using the `axion` plugin for standardising the release process.
-To craft a new release, we tag the latest master, and let TravisCI push the resulting build artifacts to our GitHub releases page, and to Docker Hub.
+To craft a new release, we tag the latest master, finalize the draft release notes, and let Github Workflows push the resulting build artifacts to our GitHub releases page, and a demo Docker image to Docker Hub.

 You can start this process by calling: